 AI-generated image by Teach with ND

-Common Challenges Faced by Neurodivergent Teachers
+Common Challenges Faced by Teachers with ADHD, Autism, AuDHD, SPD, and Other Conditions

 teacher meditating on ground outside, self-care, finding your tribe, back of teacher